eclipse/kapua/assembly/README.md

 You can access the API using: http://localhost:8081

+**Note**: If you are using Docker on Windows the hostname will most likely not be `localhost` but the IP address of your docker instance.

 ### SSO testing

 **Note:** This is only a setup for testing SSO support.